stephaniebittner802/ua-innovate-hackathon-2026-project-sentinel/README.md

   - Highlights critical locations where stock levels have reached zero

 **Live Intelligence Table**
-  - Displays when a report was submitted, the affected location, the resource mentioned, and the status.
+  - Displays when a report was submitted, the affected location, the resource mentioned, and the status

 **Live Intelligence Report Submission**
   - Submit raw text reports through a frontend form